HOME-LIFE NUTRITION

 ------

-Children will grow until their mid-teens, so they need support to build muscles and for bone strength.
+Children will grow until their mid-teens, so they need support to build muscles and to strengthen their bone structure.
 Quality nutrition and good sleep are two essentials to help with growth.

 Foods For Energy